mochi-hpc-experiments/mochi-xfer-benchmark/README.md

 This benchmark is specifically designed to answer one question: what is the best way to transfer N bytes from a client to a server in Mochi, on a given platform?
+Its tests includes relying on RPC arguments, registering a different buffer at every operation for RDMA, or re-using a preregistered buffer (which for clients means copying the payload to it).

 ## Installing